LambdaSchool/StructsAndEnumerations/README.md

 # StructsAndEnumerations

-This project will help you practice the skills and concepts you learned related to arrays in Swift.
+This project will help you practice the skills and concepts you learned related to Structs and Enumerations in Swift.

 This project is all done in playgrounds.
 Follow the instructions below: